workBy HowDoIUseAI Team

 Here's something subtle but important: Gemini 3.0 seems to understand context and intent better, which means less time crafting the perfect prompt.

-I used to write prompts like: "Act as a professional but friendly colleague.
+The old approach required prompts like: "Act as a professional but friendly colleague.
 Draft an email summarizing today's meeting.
 Keep it under 200 words.
 Use bullet points for key decisions.
 Include next steps and deadlines.
 Match the tone of my previous emails."

-Meeting notes that capture what actually mattered
+How do meeting notes capture what actually mattered?

 The last feature that's become genuinely useful is meeting transcription and summarization.
 Not because the technology is perfect (it's not), but because it's finally good enough to trust with important conversations.